rdkcentral/Lightning-SDK/docs/plugins/lifecycle.md

 Lifecycle.ready()
 ```

-### Close state
+### Closing state

-If the app wants to close, the `Lifecycle.close()` method can be called.
-This will trigger the appropriate SDK and platform functions to start the cleanup routine.
+If the App wants to close, the `Lifecycle.close()` method can be called.
+This put the App in a `closing` state and will trigger the appropriate SDK and platform functions to start the cleanup routine.

 ```js
 Lifecycle.close()
 ```

-The App can also be put in a `close` state by the platform itself.
-This will emit the `close` event under the `Lifecycle` namespace.
+The App can also be put in a `closing` state by the platform itself.
+This will emit the `closing` event under the `Lifecycle` namespace.

-In the callback of this close listener, the App can execute some logic, such as saving state, sending out analytics calls etc.
+In the callback of this closing listener, the App can execute some logic, such as saving state, sending out analytics calls etc.
 When completed, the App should call the `Lifecycle.closed()` method, indicating that the App can be fully terminated.

 Note that the platform can decide to terminate the App _before_ the `closed()`-method is called, in case the App's closing logic is taking too long.

-### Pause state
+### Pausing state

-The App can be put in a `paused` state by the platform.
-This will emit the `pause` event under the `Lifecycle` namespace.
+The App can be put in a `pausing` state by the platform.
+This will emit the `pausing` event under the `Lifecycle` namespace.

-In the callback of this pause listener, the App can execute some logic, such as saving state, sending out analytics calls etc.
+In the callback of this pausing listener, the App can execute some logic, such as saving state, sending out analytics calls etc.
 When completed, the App should call the `Lifecycle.paused()` method, indicating that the App is ready to be put in a _paused_ state

-Note that the platform can decide to pause the App _before_ the `paused()`-method is called, in case the App's pausing logic is taking too long.
+Note that the platform can decide to completely pause the App _before_ the `paused()`-method is called, in case the App's pausing logic is taking too long.

 ### Listening for events